microsoftgraph/microsoft-graph-docs-contrib/concepts/toolkit/get-started/build-a-microsoft-teams-tab.md

 # Build a Microsoft Teams tab with the Microsoft Graph Toolkit

 This topic covers how to get started using the Microsoft Graph Toolkit in a Microsoft Teams solution.
 This guide is for a single page app without single sign-on (SSO) and does not require a backend.
-For implementing SSO with a custom backend, see [Build a Microsoft Teams Tab (SSO)](./build-a-microsoft-teams-sso-tab.md).
+If you're implementing SSO with a custom backend, see [Build a Microsoft Teams tab (SSO)](./build-a-microsoft-teams-sso-tab.md).

 Getting started involves the following steps: